Loops supported young people to thrive.

 We live in an age where ‘teenagers hanging around’ is named as a top threat to community safety.
 We cannot pick up a morning newspaper without being confronted by headlines about youth gangs, ASBOs, suicide, violence, binge-drinking, obesity, and educational failure.
 It is hard to ignore the message that young people are ‘out of control.’
 Yet, since 1997, the UK government has invested heavily in programmes and services for young people, spending hundreds of millions of pounds on out-of-school youth provision.
 So, why does the public’s negative perception of young people persist despite such unparalleled investment?
 Why does Britain rank last on international measures of child and youth wellbeing?
 How can we change this ‘us’ versus ‘them’ society?

-In the UK today young people experience more acute problems than young people in any other Western country.
+In the UK today young people experience a myriad of acute problems.
 Recent decades have seen a plethora of new initiatives and pilots yet, despite these well meaning gestures and policies, outcomes have proved remarkably stubborn.
 Today our young people are not thriving.

 In November 2008 Participle formed a partnership with the Aldridge Foundation, Brighton and Hove Council and Croydon Council.
 Our mission was to understand why outcomes are so often poor and how to meaningfully engage young people in their communities.
 The result was a new approach called Loops, a social enterprise that aims to expand young people’s purpose and possibility.